openpharma/staged.dependencies/README.md

 The directory `~/staged.dependencies` as well as a dummy config file are created whenever the package is loaded and the directory does not exist.

+Moreover, these functions are also implemented as RStudio jobs.

 For the branch naming strategy, see `staged.dependencies::determine_branch` and the section below.